-Chemicals in jewellery and watches
+Product safety and chemicals in jewellery and watches

-• jewellery used in piercings,
+• jewellery used in piercings

-• rings,
+• rings

-• bracelets and necklaces,
+• necklaces and bracelets

-• earrings,
+• earrings

-• hair decorations, and
+• hair clips

 • metal components of wristwatches.

-Chemicals with concentration and release restrictions:
+Chemicals subject to restrictions regarding their concentration and release are:

-• nickel,
+• nickel

-• cadmium,
+• cadmium

-• chromium(VI).
+• lead

-Nickel in jewellery
+Nickel

-Nickel is a general cause of contact dermatitis.
+Nickel is a common cause of contact allergy.
 There is no cure for nickel allergy.
-To this end, requirements have been set for the amount of nickel released from jewellery.
-In other words, nickel can be used in jewellery manufacturing, but it must not be released from jewellery products.
+This is why requirements have been set for the amount of nickel released from jewellery.
+Consequently, while nickel may be used in the manufacture of jewellery, the finished products may not release it.

 Prolonged contact means skin contact